tianne12/Numerical-Methods-Python/README.md

 # Numerical-Methods-Python
 Codes for Numerical Methods using Python

-This repository contains the Numerical Methods code using Python
+\n This repository contains the Numerical Methods code using Python
       Owner: Engr.
 Mary Christianne E. Edjan
       Faculty, Electronics Engineering
       College of Computer Studies, Engineering and Architecture